AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update-dataflows.md

 ---
-keywords: Experience Platform;home;popular topics;update dataflows;edit schedule
-description: This tutorial covers the steps for updating a dataflow schedule, including its ingestion frequency and interval rate, using the Sources workspace.
-solution: Experience Platform
+description: Learn how to update an existing sources dataflow in the Experience Platform UI.
 title: Update a Source Connection Dataflow in the UI
-type: Tutorial
 exl-id: 0499a2a3-5a22-47b1-ac0e-76a432bd26c0
 ---
 # Update dataflows in the UI

-This tutorial provides you with steps on how to update an existing dataflow, including its schedule and mapping, using the sources workspace.
+Read this tutorial for steps now to update an existing dataflow, including its schedule and mapping configurations, using the sources workspace in the Adobe Experience Platform user interface.

-## Getting started
+## Geing started

 This tutorial requires a working understanding of the following components of Adobe Experience Platform: